Villa Las Estrellas: Climate

-According to Köppen ET, Villa Las Estrellas has a marine polar climate; i.e., winter temperatures are typically milder than other, comparably well-populated, arctic or near-polar regions (especially inland areas), such as parts of Alaska, Canada, Greenland, Iceland, Russia and Siberia, or northern Norway, Finland, or Sweden.
+Villa Las Estrellas has a marine tundra climate (Köppen: ET, Trewartha: Ftko).
+Winter temperatures are typically milder than other, comparably well-populated, arctic or near-polar regions (especially inland areas), such as parts of Alaska, Canada, Greenland, Iceland, Russia and Siberia, or northern Norway, Finland, or Sweden.
 However, the summertime conditions of the aforementioned locales are generally known to be muggy, warm, humid and wet, with millions of biting flies and mosquitoes swarming; by comparison, during the brief summer season, conditions in Villa Las Estrellas are considerably more tolerable and forgiving.
 However, during summer, the area is, in effect, just barely above freezing, which causes the climate to be hostile to the human inhabitants.
 Sunshine levels also become extremely low, leading to potential vitamin D deficiencies or depression.
 The yearly mean temperature of -2.3 C is, still, quite gentle for the Antarctic, and milder than many places with vegetation.